doma-engineering/do-auth/README.md

 As one can imagine, combination of deviations between the standard fields and PgSQL schema together some fields (such as `id` and `proof`) being omitted from the object that is being signed, causes a lot of bugs while developing features.

-Currently we strive to implement enough DID/VC protocols to catch them all, validating the core functions such as `Crypto.verify\_map` and `Presentation.present\_credential\_map`.
+Currently we strive to implement enough DID/VC protocols to catch them all, validating the core functions such as `Crypto.verify_map` and `Presentation.present_credential_map`.

+## Continuations

+Please, use result tuples by default, even if your function may return `true` by default.
+It's useful to then ergonomically embed your functions into continuations, as seen in `DoAuth.NickServ`, for example.

+A prime example of not just returning `:ok` is `Crypto.verify_map`.